kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lesson2_Querying_with_Inner_Joins.md

     -- Performance indicators
     CASE
-        WHEN p.IsActive = 'Completed' AND ISNULL(p.ActualCost, 0) <= p.Budget * 0.95
+        WHEN p.IsActive = 'Completed' AND ISNULL(p.ActualCost, 0) <= p.d.Budget * 0.95
-             THEN 'Excellent - Under Budget'
+             THEN 'Excellent - Under d.Budget'
-        WHEN p.IsActive = 'Completed' AND ISNULL(p.ActualCost, 0) <= p.Budget
+        WHEN p.IsActive = 'Completed' AND ISNULL(p.ActualCost, 0) <= p.d.Budget
-             THEN 'Good - On Budget'
+             THEN 'Good - On d.Budget'
-        WHEN p.IsActive = 'In Progress' AND ISNULL(p.ActualCost, 0) <= p.Budget * 0.8
+        WHEN p.IsActive = 'In Progress' AND ISNULL(p.ActualCost, 0) <= p.d.Budget * 0.8
              THEN 'On Track'
-        WHEN ISNULL(p.ActualCost, 0) > p.Budget
+        WHEN ISNULL(p.ActualCost, 0) > p.d.Budget
-             THEN 'Over Budget - Review Required'
+             THEN 'Over d.Budget - Review Required'
         ELSE 'Monitor Closely'
     END AS [Project Health],